 - 12.1 Methods of collection and preservation of evidence vary by type of evidence.

 Collection and preservation methods are listed in each section of this manual that addresses specific types of evidence.
 Types of evidence that don't have their own section in this manual shall be addressed in this section. - 12.2 At least one CSI shall be present with collected evidence at all times until it is turned over to the investigating agency.
 If one CSI cannot be present, the evidence shall be held in a secured location; a crime scene response vehicle may be used as a lockable, temporary evidence storage location. - 12.2.1 The CSI shall establish a secure area on scene for the temporary storage of evidence following initial collection that maintains its integrity and preserves the chain of custody.
-If the CSI(s) must leave the scene for a short period of time, and the scene is still under the control of the investigating agency, the evidence may remain in its temporary storage location within the scene. - 12.3 Evidence markers may be used to identify items of evidence within a crime scene.
-The same evidence marker may not be used for multiple items within a scene, unless they are already comingled together. - 12.3.1 If there is a pile of clothing on the floor, that pile of clothing may be identified using one marker.
-If there are three items of clothing on the floor, not comingled together, three separate markers should be used. - 12.3.2 If there are several cartridges cases that are very close to one another (e.g. within one to two inches), such that it would be impractical to use several markers, they may be identified using one marker.
-If several cartridge cases are in the same area, but are far enough that separate evidence markers can be used, then several markers should be used. - 12.4 Items that normally belong in a pair or set should not be packaged together unless they are found together, and even then, may be packaged separately, depending on scene details. - 12.4.1 Two shoes of a pair that are found adjacent to one another may be packaged in the same evidence container.
+If the CSI(s) must leave the scene for a short period of time, and the scene is still under the control of the investigating agency, the evidence may remain in its temporary storage location within the scene.
+If a scene is being held for multiple days, and the scene is still under the control of the investigating agency, the evidence may remain in the scene. - 12.3 Evidence shall be packaged in an appropriate evidence container.
+The container shall be sealed with evidence tape, and the CSI shall date and initial across the tape.
+The evidence package should be filled out with the agency's case number, a description of the item, the date collected, and the evidence marker number, if used.
+The chain of custody shall be signed and dated by the CSI. - 12.4 Evidence markers may be used to identify items of evidence within a crime scene.
+The same evidence marker may not be used for multiple items within a scene, unless they are already comingled together. - 12.4.1 If there is a pile of clothing on the floor, that pile of clothing may be identified using one marker.
+If there are three items of clothing on the floor, not comingled together, three separate markers should be used. - 12.4.2 If there are several cartridges cases that are very close to one another (e.g. within one to two inches), such that it would be impractical to use several markers, they may be identified using one marker.
+If several cartridge cases are in the same area, but are far enough that separate evidence markers can be used, then several markers should be used. - 12.5 Items that normally belong in a pair or set should not be packaged together unless they are found together, and even then, may be packaged separately, depending on scene details. - 12.5.1 Two shoes of a pair that are found adjacent to one another may be packaged in the same evidence container.
 Two shoes of a pair that are found in different locations shall be packaged separately.

-12.5 SOIL EVIDENCE
+12.6 SOIL EVIDENCE